juliusgutierrez/AWS-Solutions-Architect-Associate-/README.md

 ### Instance Types
 - General purpose
-  - Great for diversity of workloads such ass web servers or code repositories
+  - Great for diversity of workloads such as web servers or code repositories
   - Balance between compute, memory and networking
 - Compute Optimized
   - Great for compute intensive task